tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备影子_intl.md

 ## Initial Status

-After creating product and device, device is inactivated.
-Device shadow is empty during the initialization phrase by default.
+Device is inactivated after product and device creation.
+Device shadow is empty by default during the initialization phrase.
 ![](https://main.qcloudimg.com/raw/9d7d95caee2acf410a77a916ffdc4f63.png)

 ## After the Device Reports the Status